What is the Difference Between Organic and Non Organic Maple Syrup

 |Reading Time 4 Minutes|

-The only disinfectant allowed, which ensures there is no bacteria in the tap hole when the tree is tapped, for organic maple syrup producers is food grade ethyl alcohol; while other maple syrup producers can use any variety of chemicals for disinfectant during the maple season.
+The only disinfectant allowed, which ensures there is no bacteria in the tap hole when the tree is tapped, for organic maple syrup producers is food grade ethyl alcohol;.
 Maple syrup producers normally use a reverse osmosis machine to process sap before boiling.
 This cuts down on labour as well as fuel costs.
 Organic maple syrup producers must ensure that no mineral components of sap are removed during this process.
 This is generally achieved through the limitation of concentration of the maple sap.
 During the time that the sap is boiled, organic maple syrup producers must use only stainless steel pans, and only certified organic oils as de-foamers.
-During the boiling season, only water may be used for cleaning these pans, and vinegar or fermented sap may be used at the end of the season
+During the boiling season, only approved chemicals may be used for cleaning these pans, and vinegar or fermented sap may be used at the end of the season.

 In all, pure maple syrup is organic in the way that is is naturally grown and produced with no chemicals, but organic pure maple syrup is certified organic because there are specific guidelines and regulations that are followed during the process of producing maple syrup to ensure that no chemicals or other inorganic products are used during production.
 This extra work, which creates an audit-able paper trail is what demands the higher cost for certified organic pure maple syrup.